najiaaleeya/2403-ITT440/10% Individual Assignment/34 WAN ALEEYA FARISYA BINTI WAN SUHAZAM/README.md

 * Highly portable and capable of running on any UNIX-like system with minimal modification.

 ### Disadvantages
-* May be slower than programs written in compiled languages.
+* May be slower than the programs written in compiled languages.
 * Less suited for complex computational tasks.
 * Scripting languages may be more prone to costly errors compared to other programming languages.
 * Database tasks that require a high level of database access are not suitable for shell scripting.